 Cost effective pricing, he asserted, can be realized through operating efficiencies, lean management and process engineering and leveraging technologies such as iKare and decision making algorithms.

 He shared that Health City Cayman Islands recruits medical staff with a wealth of experience as well as breadth and depth in practice and encourages them to innovate and conserve for added efficiencies which enable the facility to provide inclusive, transparent, pricing.
 “We offer our patients a single price, there are no charges added later,” he promised.

 Representatives from Caribbean states heard that the commitment to creating a globally-benchmarked, quality-driven healthcare services model is key to Health City being “a leader and innovator in providing world-class, affordable, care in a compassionate, caring environment.”

-Its first phase of operations put the Cayman Islands on the map as a healthcare destination, with Health City offering patients a centre of excellence for Adult and Paediatric Cardiac Surgery, cardiology, medical oncology, orthopaedics, paediatric endocrinology, and pulmonology.
+Its first phase of operations put the Cayman Islands on the map as a healthcare destination, with Health City offering patients a center of excellence for Adult and Pediatric Cardiac Surgery, cardiology, medical oncology, orthopedics, pediatric endocrinology, and pulmonology.

 Also high on the agenda, reported Dr. Chandy, are plans to integrate biotech and IT research to enhance leading-edge healthcare.